golanlevin/p5.plotSvg/README.md

 // Press 's' to export the SVG.
 // Note that p5.js is used in 'global mode'.

-p5.disableFriendlyErrors = true; // hush
+p5.disableFriendlyErrors = true; // keep warnings quiet
 let bDoExportSvg = false;

 function setup(){